top of page

 Often when we set long-term goals with exercise it feels as if what we are trying to achieve is like a huge mountain to climb.
 It feels a long way in the distance and a lot of hard work.

-You might doubt whether you can actually do it and have a lack of what psychologists call ‘self-efficacy’ (your belief in your ability to do what you are trying to achieve and a key predictor of successful behaviour change).
+You might doubt whether you can actually do it and have a lack of what psychologists call ‘self-efficacy’ (your belief in your ability to do what's necessary to achieve your goals - a key predictor of successful behaviour change).

 BUT YOU DON'T NEED TO LOOK AT IT LIKE THIS...